Code-Institute-Submissions/milestoneproject1-1/README.md

 ### Features Left to Implement

-- Home landing page with about us, social media links and video.
+- Home landing page with about us and video.
+- Video styling that turns background black when they click play and then enlargens Join button.
 - Join us button that takes you to the training page.

+- Navbar with links to each page.
+- Loading style menu that tracks progress through sign up.

-- Tabs for each training day of the week with info, picture and cost.
+- (Tabs for each training day of the week with info, picture and cost?)
-- Button to sign up for training session that adds it to the schedule table.
+- Button to sign up for training session that adds it to the schedule table and adds the cost to a variable and stores it (URL parameters or local storage).
+- Next button that takes you to race list.

 - Table of races with links to sign up.
+- RAG rating and recommended number of training sessions a week.
+- Option to go back and amend training session choices.
+- Next button that takes you to the schedules

 - Schedule of choosen weekly training sessions.
-- Cancel training session.
+- Button cancel training session and remove it from the list.
 - Total weekly cost of training sessions.
+- Questions? button that takes you to support page.

+- Support page with social media links and email enquiry form.

 ## Tech Used